sonic-net/DASH/documentation/general/design/dash-architecture-view.md

 The SDN controller controls the overlay built on top of the physical layer of the infrastructure.
-From the point of view of the SDN control plane, when a customer creates an operation, for example a VNET creation, from the cloud portal, the controller allocates the resources, placement management, capacity, etc. via the  **NorthBound interface APIs**.
+From the point of view of the SDN control plane, when a customer creates an operation from the cloud portal (for example a VNET creation), the controller allocates the resources, placement management, capacity, etc. via the  **NorthBound interface APIs**.

 ##### SDN and DPU High-Availability (HA)

-For **High Availability** (HA), the SDN controller selects the pair of cards and configures them identically.
+For **High Availability** (HA), the SDN controller selects a pair of cards and configures them identically.
 The only requirement on the card from the HA perspective is for the cards to setup a channel between themselves for flow synchronization.
 The synchronization mechanism is left for technology suppliers